 On utility - overcoming the tension between the rich context and generalisation of results

-Barab and Squire (Barab and Squire, 2004) describe the inherent messiness of design-based research which presents a challenge for researchers when attempting to present results in a coherent manner that is useful for other practitioners.
+Barab and Squire (2004) describe the inherent messiness of design-based research which presents a challenge for researchers when attempting to present results in a coherent manner that is useful for other practitioners.
 There is an ongoing tension between staying closely aligned with the specific, rich context of the research, and stepping back to generalise findings without becoming lost in abstraction.
 This balance is crucial to ensure that the research is both contextually meaningful and practically applicable to broader settings.

-Hoadley and Campos (Hoadley and Campos, 2022) further explore the outcomes of DBR, including the development of design processes, the creation of domain theories, the formulation of design principles or patterns, the introduction of ontological innovations, the generation of new hypotheses, and the transformative learning experienced by researchers themselves.
+Hoadley and Campos (2022) further explore the outcomes of DBR, including the development of design processes, the creation of domain theories, the formulation of design principles or patterns, the introduction of ontological innovations, the generation of new hypotheses, and the transformative learning experienced by researchers themselves.
 These varied outcomes highlight the broad applicability of DBR and the importance of ensuring that design processes and theoretical insights are communicated clearly to enhance the utility of research findings.

 Design narratives

 One solution to the challenge of balancing utility and generalisation, as well as representing the research process in an accessible format, is through the use of design narratives.
-Bakker (Bakker, 2018) notes the difficulties of conveying the richness of the design process within the constraints of traditional journal formats, where space restrictions may hinder detailed explanations.
-Design narratives, as proposed by Hoadley (Hoadley, 2002), address these limitations by providing a detailed account of the learning design process.
+Bakker (2018) notes the difficulties of conveying the richness of the design process within the constraints of traditional journal formats, where space restrictions may hinder detailed explanations.
+Design narratives, as proposed by Hoadley (2002), address these limitations by providing a detailed account of the learning design process.
 They document the problems encountered during the intervention, the iterative changes made, and the rationale behind those revisions (Hoadley, 2002; Bell, 2004; Brase, 2024).

 In this study, a design narrative is particularly valuable in conveying the intricate details of the learning design.
-This thesis format allows for a fuller exploration of these aspects, notably in Chapter 5.
+This thesis format allows for a fuller exploration of these aspects, notably in Chapter 5 where I …. .
 I argue that design narratives could further enhance the alignment between DBR and Cultural-Historical Activity Theory (CHAT) interventions.
 By incorporating systemic and analytical concepts from activity theory, design narratives can provide a more holistic account of the intervention process.
 An example of such a narrative, using CHAT techniques, is found in Cole and colleagues’ work on the Fifth Dimension (Cole, 2006).

 Rapid iteration of learning resources